Lombiq/.NET-Analyzers/Readme.md

 ### Publishing a new NuGet package

-When publishing a new version of the NuGet package, even if it's just a prerelease, also update the package references under _TestSolutions\Lombiq.Analyzers.PackageReferences_ to the new version.
-This is necessary to run the tests there
+When publishing a new version of the NuGet package, even if it's just a pre-release, also update the package references under _TestSolutions\Lombiq.Analyzers.PackageReferences_ to the new version.
+This is necessary to run the tests there.

 ### Upgrading to a new version of the .NET SDK